 It is extremely important that you wear the right footwear to accommodate your condition.
 Otherwise, you could cause serious damage to your feet by wearing ill-fitting shoes.
 When you go shoe shopping, look for wide-fit shoes that give your feet plenty of wiggle room.
 To help you get started, here are 10 great options we found.

-Best shoes for swollen feet: Our top 10 picks
+Best shoes for swollen feet in the UK: Our top 10 picks

 We took several factors into consideration when making these picks.
 The most important one was size.
 Only wide fit shoes were considered.
 We gave priority to shoes that had adjustable straps.
 They are more comfortable especially if swelling changes through the day.